openobserve/openobserve-docs/docs/user-guide/concepts.md

 ### Full text search

-For full text search user can use query in-built query functions like `match_all`, `match_all_ignore_case`, please note user can restrict full text search to specific fields/columns in log stream by selecting fields/columns from stream in stream details screen.
+For full text search user can use query in-built query functions like `match_all_raw`, `match_all_raw_ignore_case`, please note user can restrict full text search to specific fields/columns in log stream by selecting fields/columns from stream in stream details screen.

+### Inverted index search

+Similar to full text search, user can enabled inverted index feature and select appropriate fields to be indexed during ingestion.
+For such fields, user can query function `match_all` for case-insensitive search for all the fields that have Inverted Index set as the `Index Type`.